wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 ### 10GbE NIC Solution

-#### For Desktop Computer
+#### Quad-10GbE Connectivity for Desktop Computer

-For desktop computer, we utilize the **Intel X710-DA4 Quad-Port 10GbE** Ethernet NIC.
+For desktop computers, we utilize the **Intel X710-DA4 Quad-Port 10GbE** Ethernet NIC.
 This NIC has been tested to simultaneously operate two USRP X3x0 devices (or a single X410 device), supporting four channels with a 200 MSPS rate (250 MSPS for the X410) for both transmission and reception.
 The system can achieve peak throughput rates of up to 1.9 GB/s for both sending and receiving data.

 <div style="text-align: center; margin: 20px 0;">
   <img src="images/usrp/x710-nic.png" style="max-height: 180px">
   <p style="font-style: italic; margin-top: 10px;">Intel X710-DA4 Quad-Port 10GbE NIC for desktop computers</p>
 </div>

-#### For Laptop **with** Thunderbolt 3+ Port - Single 10GbE
+#### Single 10GbE Connectivity for Laptop with Thunderbolt 3+ Port

-For laptop equipped with Thunderbolt 3+ port, we utilize the **QNAP QNA-T310G1S Thunderbolt 3 to 10GbE SFP+** NIC.
+For laptops equipped with Thunderbolt 3+ ports, we utilize the **QNAP QNA-T310G1S Thunderbolt 3 to 10GbE SFP+** NIC.
 This NIC has been tested to operate one USRP X3x0 device (or a single X410 device), supporting one channel with a 200 MSPS rate (250 MSPS for the X410) for both transmission and reception.
 The system can achieve peak throughput rates of up to 480 MB/s for both sending and receiving data.

 <div style="text-align: center; margin: 20px 0;">
   <img src="images/usrp/QNA-T310G1S.png" style="max-height: 180px">